Bensonmoses/Bensonmoses/README.md

 ## PROFILE SUMMARY
-Experienced Data Engineer with proficiency in building and optimizing scalable ETL pipelines and data solutions.
-Skilled in leveraging cloud technologies (AWS, Azure, GCP), big data tools, and programming languages (Python, SQL, PySpark) to process, analyze, and visualize large datasets.
-Adept at delivering actionable insights through tools like Tableau, OBIEE, and Power BI.
-Proven ability to collaborate with cross-functional teams to support business decision-making with advanced reporting and data integration strategies.
+Experienced Data Engineer with 4.5 years of expertise in building and optimizing scalable ETL pipelines, machine learning models, and data analytics solutions.
+Skilled in leveraging cloud technologies (AWS, Azure, GCP) and big data tools to process, analyze, and visualize large datasets.
+Adept at delivering actionable insights using tools like Tableau, OBIEE, and Power BI.
+Strong background in machine learning, predictive modeling, and statistical analysis, supporting data-driven decision-making.
+Proven ability to collaborate with cross-functional teams and implement advanced data integration strategies.

 ## EDUCATION